oracle-livelabs/analytics-ai/oci-datascience/ocw-2022-oci-session142/datascience.md

 ## Task 4: Download Wallet file

 **Oracle Autonomous Database** only accepts secure connections to the database.
-This requires a *'wallet'* file that contains the SQL*NET configuration files and the secure connection information.
-Wallets are used by client utilities such as SQL Developer, SQL*Plus etc. For this workshop, you will use this same wallet mechanism to make a connection from OAC to the **Autonomous Database**.
+This requires a *'wallet'* file that contains the SQL-NET configuration files and the secure connection information.
+Wallets are used by client utilities such as SQL Developer, SQL-Plus etc. For this workshop, you will use this same wallet mechanism to make a connection from OCI Data Science to the **Autonomous Database**.

 1. Download your Autonomous Database wallet
     You need first to download the wallet file containing your credentials.
 There are two types of wallet: